 Aimed at improving a range of literacy skills, Doodle Den involves three after-school sessions per week, with each session lasting 1½ hours, operating throughout the normal school year, over a 36-week period.
 Doodle Den aims to improve children’s literacy in a fun and interactive manner, through a balanced literacy framework, in the following areas: writing, text comprehension, phonics, sight vocabulary, independent reading and fluency.
 In addition, the programme has been proven to bring about an improvement in child school attendance, improved engagement with learning outside of the school, and improved relationships with both their parents and with their peers.

-Doodle Den has run since September 2015 in the Docklands and East Inner City area and will run again this school year, across three sites.
+Doodle Den has run since September 2015 in the Docklands and East Inner City area and will run again this school year, across four sites.

 If you would like further information this project, please contact Programme Coordinator Emma Wheatley on 01 4498713 or email Emma.Wheatley@ncirl.ie